 Employer conceded that marijuana did not cause the work injury.
 That is the injured worker was not under the influence of marijuana at the time of his work injury.
 This is IMPORTANT because there is a rebuttable presumption that marijuana caused the work injury if there is a certain amount of cannabanoids found in an injured workers blood stream.
 REBUTTABLE PRESUMPTION means its accepted as truth, but the injured worker can argue that evidence shows(testimony/witness statements) that marijuana did not cause the injury.

-2.)
-You may be entitled to temporary total disability compensation –> if use of weed did not contribute to your work injury
+- You may be entitled to temporary total disability compensation

-3.)
-You may not be entitled to temporary total disability compensation –> if use of weed did contribute to your work injury
+- You may not be entitled to temporary total disability compensation

 Malek and Malek does not condone the use of marijuana, but we believe the Ohio Supreme Court came to the correct conclusion in Cordell.
 Had the Ohio Supreme Court gone the other way, it would have had a chilling effect on workers’ comp claims.
 Its an accepted fact that some individual’s choose to smoke marijuana.
 However the fact that someone smoked a joint over the weekend or the night before a workday should not be used as ammunition to deny temporary total disability.